 News from the Schwarz group

-- In the winter term 2017/18, Ulrich Schwarz will give the lecture on Theoretical Biophysics and offer a seminar
+- In the summer term 2018, Ulrich Schwarz will give the lecture on Theoretical Biophysics and offer a seminar

 For more information on our teaching activities, please visit our teaching page.

 - Our lectures on Statistical Physics and Theoretical Biophysics both come

 with scripts, which are especially useful if you consider to take the oral master exam on these lectures.

 Check out more on our scripts website that has been